skraft9/pfsense-security-research/README.md

 **Create group and assign a single privilege** (`WebCfg - Diagnostics: Command`)
 ![Screenshot 2025-06-27 133201](https://github.com/user-attachments/assets/b1063a5c-442a-4628-ac94-e0fa5d6f10c4)

 > I appreciate the built-in security warning related to assigning the `WebCfg - Diagnostics: Command` privilege.
-However, this disclaimer does not constitute as proper access control.
+But this disclaimer does not constitute as proper access control.
 >
 > A permission in a web interface should be scoped based on its label and intended use — not assumed to equate to root-level access on the underlying operating system.